pdjr-signalk/pdjr-skplugin-renotifier/README.md

 would like __signalk-renotifier__ to interact with __gammu__.
 There are two options:

-*   Option 1: send SMS messages directly from __signalk-renotifier__
+1. Send SMS messages directly

-    In this case, the plugin uses the __sms-gammu__ script to directly invoke __gammu__ each time it needs to send a notification text.
+In this case, the plugin uses a script to directly invoke __gammu__ each time it needs to send a notification text.
 This is the simplest solution for achieving SMS output, but has the disadvantage of requiring exclusive access to the cellular modem and also not scaling well if a number of SMS messages need to be sent at the same time.

-*   Option 2: send SMS messages using a local SMS messaging service
+2. Send SMS messages using a local messaging service

 In this case, the plugin uses the __sms-gammusmsd__ script to inject messages into the outbox of an executing SMS messaging daemon.
 This is a more complex solution which requires the installation and configuration of __gammu-smsd__(1) as a system service, but has the benefit of scaling well and allowing the cellular modem to be used by programs other than just __signalk-renotifier__.

-Option 1 is configured by default and if you choose this, then no further action is required: you can revert to setting up __signalk-renotifier__ so that it issues notifications using the __sms__ notification script.
+Option 1 is configured by default and if you choose this then no further action is required and you can revert to setting up __signalk-renotifier__ so that it issues notifications using the __sms__ notification script.

 Otherwise, continue to install an SMS messaging service and configure its use.

 #### Installing and configuring gammu-smsd

-The SMS messaging daemon, __gammu-smsd__ is distributed in most Linux variants separately from __gammu__, so begin by using your system's package manager to install __gammu-smsd__ and any dependencies.
+The SMS messaging daemon, __gammu-smsd__ is distributed in most Linux variants separately from __gammu__, so begin by using your system's package manager to install the  _gammu-smsd_ package and any dependencies.

 On most Linux distributions __gammu-smsd__ installation creates a 'gammu' user and group and the directory `/var/spool/gammu/`.
-What follows assumes these events have taken place; if not, then you should create the user, group and directory by hand.
+What follows assumes these actions have taken place; if not, then you should create the user, group and directory by hand.

 Install and start the __gammu-smsd__ service by: